Strong approximation of Gaussian beta-ensemble characteristic polynomials: the hyperbolic regime: Introduction

 \paragraph{Acknowledgements}

 We would like to thank Diane Holcomb, conversations with whom helped launched this project.
-We would also like to acknowledge support from the Park City Mathematics Institute 2017, at which this program was begun, and in particular acknowledge NSF grant DMS:1441467.
+We acknowledge support from the Park City Mathematics Institute 2017, at which this program was begun, and in particular acknowledge NSF grant DMS:1441467.
+We also thank the anonymous referees for their careful reading of the manuscript which has greatly improved its quality.